Ryne Duren: Reputation as a pitcher

 Duren was a showman.
-In those days the Yankee bullpen was a part of the short-porch right field and only a low chain link fence served as the boundary.
-When called upon by Casey Stengel to relieve, he wouldn't use the gate, but preferred to hop the fence with one hand and begin a slow walk to the mound with his blue Yankee warm-up jacket covering his pitching arm; he followed this routine even on the hottest days.
+In those days, the Yankee bullpen was a part of the short-porch right field and only a low chain link fence served as the boundary.
+When called upon by Casey Stengel to relieve, he would not use the gate, but preferred to hop the fence with one hand and begin a slow walk to the mound with his blue Yankee warm-up jacket covering his pitching arm; he followed this routine even on the hottest days.
 When he finally took the ball and began his warmups, the first pitch was sometimes a hard fastball 20 feet over the catcher's head.
 The succeeding warmup pitches would be thrown lower and lower (but not slower) until Duren would finally "find" the plate.
 He was so wild that he allegedly hit a player in the on-deck circle.